SKYBITDev3/SKYBIT-Keyless-Deployment/README.md

  have not been modified at all, and should always be left as-is.
 Though if new versions of any of the files are released, then we may replace the old copies with new ones in this repository, in which case

-If newer versions of factory contract code from third parties become available, a new release of this repository would be published on GitHub with updated version number. **Newer releases may not produce the same addresses** as prior releases due to different code, so if you ever do need to re-download the repository then instead of downloading the latest version, download the exact version that you had used before for production deployments via the releases page at https://github.com/SKYBITDev3/SKYBIT-Keyless-Deployment/releases.
+If newer versions of factory contract code from third parties become available, they will be updated in this repository.
+This may cause changes in deployment addresses due to different bytecode.
+So if you ever do need to re-download the repository then instead of downloading the latest version, download the exact commit that you had used before for production deployments.
+If you haven't yet made any production deployments, make a note of the GitHub commit hash when you do in case.

 For your contracts that you want to deploy using a CREATE3 factory, there's no need to use `artifacts-saved` because bytecode isn't used for address calculation in CREATE3, so even after changes in the code or constructor arguments the deployment address will remain the same.
 But you should still keep the many other factors (e.g. compiler version and settings) unchanged.